daipe-ai/platform-docs/docs/data-pipelines-workflow/coding-basics.md

 Compared to bare notebooks, the function-based approach brings the **following advantages**:

-1. create and publish auto-generated documentation and lineage of notebooks and pipelines (Bricksflow PRO)
+1. create and publish auto-generated documentation and lineage of notebooks and pipelines (Daipe Enterprise)
 1. write much cleaner notebooks with properly named code blocks
 1. (unit)test specific notebook functions with ease
 1. use YAML to configure your notebooks for given environment (dev/test/prod/...)